-- E-mail interested parties on the Council's local plan consultees database; - Publish consultation documents on the Council's website and ensure that paper copies of consultation documents and printed forms are available at the County Library, the Customer Services Centre and Grafton House. - Make available paper copies of supporting documentation at the County Library and the Council's offices at Grafton House; - Advertise consultations through a public notice, the Council's website, Twitter channel and Facebook page and Council publications as appropriate; - At least one public exhibition will be arranged for a draft development plan document consultation.
-Such events will be held in accessible locations; and - Where a development plan document identifies a development proposal relating to a specific area of land, the Council will post notices in prominent locations within the area.
+- E-mail interested parties on the Council's Local Plan consultees database (ensuring compliance with Data Protection rules); - Publish consultation documents on the Council's website2 and ensure that paper copies of consultation documents and printed forms are available at: the County Library, the Town Hall and the Council's Offices at Grafton House; - Advertise consultations through a public notice in the local paper/s, the Council's website, social media and Council publications as appropriate; - At least one public exhibition will be arranged for a draft development plan document consultation.
+Such events will be held in accessible locations; and - Where a development plan document identifies a development proposal relating to a specific area of land in Ipswich, the Council will post notices in prominent locations within the area.